Research

 KIPEs, MGSE, NAVIP

 Specific biological questions require the development of dedicated tools.
 We write such tools mostly in Python and R. The developed tools are freely available on github (bpucker).
+Some tools are available on our web server.
 The following tools are examples of active developments.

 • KIPEs (A): Knowledge-based Identification of Pathway Enzymes allows the automatic annotation of the proteins involved in the core steps of the flavonoid biosynthesis.
 This supports the identification of molecular mechanisms underlying color differences between cultivars of the same species.
 In addition, rapid annotation of flavonoid biosynthesis genes in novel/uncharacterized species becomes convenient.